 If you are looking for a more adventurous rafting experience near Moab, consider this full-day tour.
 It covers the most beautiful part of the Colorado River above Moab and includes Class 2 & 3 rapids.
 Furthermore, they offer a choice of small paddle rafts or kayaks, so you can make it even more exhilarating if you want to.

 This is a full-day tour that takes about 7 hours, with transfers and lunch included.
 Just as with the easier, half-day tours, you can also go swimming in the quieter parts of the river.

 Good to know: This tour is also suitable for children, but it’s probably not the best idea to do it with very young kids.
 If, however, you are looking for a fun activity in Moan with teens, they’ll love this!

 Overnight Rafting Tours

 There are also longer, overnight rafting tours from Moab.
 Those trips are usually private, just for your family or group, and can be a wonderful adventure.
 You’d have to reach out to some local tour operators and see if they can arrange a trip like that for you.

 Best Time to Go

 The best season for rafting in Moab is in summer, from May to September.
-Most companies run tours from April or May until October.
+Most companies run rafting tours in Moab between mid-April or May until October.

 Our rafting guide told us that he preferred the early morning rafting trips, especially on very hot days.
 Mid-day sun is really hot, even on the water.

 Rafting in Moab with Kids – Our Experience